guitrain/terraform-training-intermediate/labs/lab03-remote-state/exercise3/README.md

 The exercise is complete!

-Clean exercise 1 and 2 when your done by running the following in each directory :
+Clean up exercise 1 and 2 when your done by running the following in each directory :

 ```
 terraform destroy